Attack on Pearl Harbor: Military planning

 Over the next several months, pilots were trained, equipment was adapted, and intelligence was collected.
 Despite these preparations, Emperor Hirohito did not approve the attack plan until November 5, after the third of four Imperial Conferences called to consider the matter.
 At first, he hesitated to engage in war but eventually authorized the Pearl Harbor strike despite dissent from certain advisors.
 Final authorization was not given by the emperor until December 1, after a majority of Japanese leaders advised him the Hull note would "destroy the fruits of the China incident, endanger Manchukuo and undermine Japanese control of Korea".
 Before the attack, he became more involved in military matters, even joining the Conference of Military Councillors, which was considered unusual for him.
 Additionally, he actively sought more information about the war plans.
 According to an aide, he openly displayed happiness upon hearing about the success of the surprise attacks.

 By late 1941, many observers believed that hostilities between the United States and Japan were imminent.
 A Gallup poll just before the attack on Pearl Harbor found that 52% of Americans expected war with Japan, 27% did not, and 21% had no opinion.
 While American Pacific bases and facilities had been placed on alert on many occasions, officials doubted Pearl Harbor would be the first target; instead, they expected the Philippines to be attacked first.
-This presumption was due to the threat that the air bases throughout the country and the naval base at Manila posed to sea lanes, as well as to the shipment of supplies to Japan from territory to the south.
+This presumption was due to the threat that the air bases throughout that country and the naval base at Manila posed to sea lanes, as well as to the shipment of supplies to Japan from territory to the south.
 (Note: Noted by Arthur MacArthur in the 1890s.)
 They also incorrectly believed that Japan was not capable of mounting more than one major naval operation at a time.